speechbrain/speechbrain/recipes/MOABB/README.md

 ## Training Strategies
 EEG recordings involve recording brain activity from a subject using multiple EEG sensors placed on their head, resulting in a multi-channel signal (one for each sensor).
 These recordings can be performed while the subject is engaged in specific tasks, such as motor imagery, where they are asked to think about a particular movement.
+Multiple recordings, each involving the same subject undertaking the same task, are typically conducted.
+These recordings are referred to as *sessions*.

 One of the distinctive features of EEG tasks compared to other popular machine learning tasks, such as speech processing or computer vision, is the relatively low amount of data available for each subject.
 Additionally, due to the cost of recording brain activity, the number of subjects is not extensive.